EDUCATION

 Gordon, S. (2007).
 Psycho-Neuro-Intracrinology: The embodiment of myth, intentionality, and the spiritual sense of well-being in women at midlife.
 Dissertation Abstracts International, B 68/09.
 (UMI No. 3285857)

-Dissertation introduces the construct psychoneurointracrinology to explain the embodied dimension of personality.
+Research introduces the construct psychoneurointracrinology to explain the embodied dimension of personality.
 Uses a theoretical, hermeneutic, pedagogical method synthesizing a history of ideas in existential-phenomenology, cognitive neuroscience, and medical physiology.
 Psychological commentary: implications of this model for an archetypal depth psychology of the feminine, the mind-body problem, the developmental model across the lifespan, and the description of what psychology studies.

-Master’s Thesis
+Thesis

 Gordon, S. (2001).
 A theoretical investigation of the relationship between transpersonal self-concept and estrogen dominance.
 Unpublished master’s thesis.
-Saybrook University, San Francisco, CA.
+Saybrook University, San Francisco, CA

-Theoretical research investigates the relationship between transpersonal self-concept (TS) (Friedman, 1983) and estrogen dominance (ED).
+Research investigates the relationship between transpersonal self-concept (TS) (Friedman, 1983) and estrogen dominance (ED).
 A literature review supported the author’s theory that ED facilitates a crisis of meaning and identity, psychosomatic symptoms associated with adrenal insufficiency facilitate transpersonal growth rather than psychopathology, and natural HRT (bioidentical progesterone/DHEA) enables change in TS.
 The thesis proposed a study using a causal-comparative method, pretest-posttest control group design, correlational tests, and first-person methods.
 The author was Principal Investigator for a small study of perimenopausal women evaluating clinical correlations between diet, supplements, natural HRT, symptomology, and titers of active and inactive steroidal species within a 24-hour urine aliquot to assess change in premenstrual symptomatology, transpersonal self-concept, and mid-luteal hormone levels associated with the administration of a nutritional protocol, micronized topical progesterone cream, and oral sublingual DHEA.

 EDITORIAL REVIEW BOARDS